Recreating Adrenal Gland from Stem Cells

 - 2 - Michinori Mayama is a postdoctoral fellow in Penn Vet's Department of Biomedical Sciences.

 - 3 - Sasaki and Mayama's coauthors were Penn Vet's Yuka Sakata, Keren Cheng, and Yasunari Seita; Penn Medicine's Andrea Detlefsen, Clementina A. Mesaros, Trevor M. Penning, Wenli Yang, and Jerome F. Strauss III; Kyosuke Shishikura of Penn's Department of Chemistry; and Richard J. Auchus of the University of Michigan.
 Sakata, Cheng, and Mayama were co-first authors of the study.
 Sasaki was the senior author.

 - 4 - The study was supported, in part, by the Silicon Valley Community Foundation (Grant 2019-197906) and the Good Ventures Foundation (Grant 10080664).

 Resources That Provide Relevant Information

-This peer reviewed article relating to our organoids section was selected for publishing by the editors of Disabled World due to its likely interest to our disability community readers.
-Though the content may have been edited for style, clarity, or length, the article "Recreating Adrenal Gland from Stem Cells" was originally written by University of Pennsylvania.
-Should you require further information or clarification, they can be contacted at upenn.edu Disabled World makes no warranties or representations in connection therewith.
+This peer reviewed article relating to our Organoids section was selected for publishing by the editors of Disabled World due to its likely interest to our disability community readers.
+Though the content may have been edited for style, clarity, or length, the article "Recreating Adrenal Gland from Stem Cells" was originally written by University of Pennsylvania, and published by Disabled-World.com on 2022-11-22 (Updated: 2023-01-04).
+Should you require further information or clarification, University of Pennsylvania can be contacted at upenn.edu.
+Disabled World makes no warranties or representations in connection therewith.